Mu-monki/ccet-tagging-database/README.md

 # National CCET PAPs Database Pipeline

-This project automates the extraction, transformation, and loading (ETL) of the National Climate Change Expenditure Tagging (CCET) data into a fully normalized MySQL database.
+This project automates the extraction, transformation, and loading (ETL) of the **National Climate Change Expenditure Tagging (CCET)** data into a fully normalized *MySQL database*.

 It utilizes a **Star Schema** dimensional model to efficiently store over 146,000+ records, reducing data redundancy and optimizing analytical query performance.
 The infrastructure is containerized using Docker, and the ETL process is handled via a robust Python/Pandas pipeline.